derselbst/lazyusf/README.md

 ## TODO
 * be able to specify multiple files to play sequentially
 * be able to switch between those files
-* on SIGINT, StopEmulation, ReleaseMemory, fade out
+* adapt usage function
-* on SIGTERM, StopEmulation, ReleaseMemory
+* adapt SIGINT and SIGTERM